 While we love the Project Knee pads, they have a somewhat limited bandwidth.
 They are not a very pedal-friendly option; there is a lot of bulk, and the materials are so thick that they have a very hot and heavy feel when spinning uphill.
-It is clear climbing and ventilation are not a priority in the design process; getting radical is.
-These pads are also quite expensive, but the quality, performance (within the intended application), and durability are impressive enough to warrant the cost for the right rider.
+It seems that climbing and ventilation were not a priority in the design process; getting radical was.
+These pads are also quite expensive, but we feel the quality, performance (within the intended application), and durability are impressive enough to warrant the cost for the right rider.

 Read review: 7 Protection Project Knee

 The Fox Racing Enduro Knee Sleeve takes a minimalist approach with an excellent feel when turning the cranks.
 They are hands-down our favorite for longer rides with significant amounts of climbing.
 There is no restriction to the pedal motion, and the soft padding is quite pleasant against the skin.
 These comfortable pads stay in place very well, even when grinding up a climb for hours.
 Testers also found them to be one of the most well-ventilated and breathable knee pads in our test, an additional benefit that increases their pedal friendliness and comfort.